 Be careful when purchasing fuel at your local gas station.
 Fuels containing ethanol levels of 15% and 85% are appearing at more gas stations, known as E15 and E85 fuel respectively.

-Using gasoline with this high of an ethanol level can cause significant engine damage.
-You can find more information about the correct gas to use in your zero turn here.
+Using gasoline with this high ethanol level can cause significant engine damage.
+You can find more information about the correct gas to use in your zero-turn here.

 Only Use Fresh Gasoline in Your Zero Turn

-Because gasoline begins to breakdown and becomes less effective as soon as 30 days, it is important to buy gas from a busy gas station.
+Because gasoline begins to break down and becomes less effective as soon as 30 days, it is important to buy gas from a busy gas station.
 Ethanol in gasoline attracts moisture which can cause run ability issues and gum the fuel system.

 Solution: If you have purchased the wrong type of fuel and placed it in your zero-turn fuel tank, drain and flush the fuel tank.
 A manual siphon pump works well to drain the tank.

 Zero Turn Gas Cap Won’t Vent

 When this vent is clogged, a vacuum is formed in your fuel tank.
 This vacuum restricts fuel from leaving the tank causing your mower not to start due to a lack of fuel.

 You may be able to identify a plugged cap by running your mower with and without the cap.
 Confirm the mower starts and runs without the cap and dies after a short period once the cap is installed to determine you may have a bad cap.